FinnNahon/finnnahon.github.io/content/posts/some_shiny_new_glass.md

 ---
 author: "Finn"
 date: 2024-03-12
-linktitle: new camera gear
+linktitle: some shiny new glass
-title: new camera gear
+title: some shiny new glass
 weight: 10
 BookToc: true
 ---